-- Canada Soccer has determined that there will be no in-person training for referees in 2020. - Focus on education for referees in RTSP Phase 1 & 2. - In Phase 3, a referee may only officiate in one 'Mini-league'. - Referees are not involved until we get to structured Games in RTSP Phase 3 - Referees come dressed to the game no need for changing rooms. - Reduce the number of Match Officials needed for a match (one Head Referee vs. Head Referee and 2 Assistant Referees) if social distancing measures still in place (will not be necessary once social distancing has been removed). - Maximum facility capacity may impact number of referees. - Referees should not share any gear (watches, flags, cards). - Recommend online game sheets and online payment to reduce passing of paper and cash. - Develop clarity on Lightning Policy with the Member Organization; building capacity may still be limited in RTSP Phase 3 and 4 if players are expected to head indoors. - When assigning, consider reducing number of referees coming and going to fields; have referees do back to back games where applicable and with consideration to the health of the referee.
+- Referee education courses must adhere to public health guidelines. - Referees come dressed to the game no need for changing rooms. - Reduce the number of Match Officials needed for a match (one Head Referee vs. Head Referee and 2 Assistant Referees) if social distancing measures still in place (will not be necessary once social distancing has been removed). - Maximum facility capacity may impact number of referees. - Referees should not share any gear (watches, flags, cards). - Recommend online game sheets and online payment to reduce passing of paper and cash. - Develop clarity on Lightning Policy with the Member Organization; building capacity may still be limited in RTSP Phase 3 and 4 if players are expected to head indoors. - When assigning, consider reducing number of referees coming and going to fields; have referees do back-to-back games where applicable and with consideration to the health of the referee.